Hiroshi Masumura: Themes and influences

 Many of Masumura's manga feature anthropomorphic cats and humans living together in the utopian fantasy land "Atagoul" on the continent "Yonezaad", which spans fantastic landscapes made up of minerals and megasized plants.
 The most famous character is the humorous cat Hideyoshi, the protagonist of Atagoul.
 The idea of cats and humans living at equal terms derives from Miyazawa's short story The Acorns and Wildcat.
 Masumura explained in an interview why he often chooses cats as characters over humans: "The second you set down a human face to this story, it changes the feeling of the story entirely, defining it around your own image, and I wanted to avoid that."

 The world-building of Atagoul is influenced by Kenji Miyazawa's fantasy world of Itahov, which he could relate to on an emotional level.
 Like Miyazawa, Masumura uses neologisms in order to create a feeling of mystery.
 Masanao Amano describes Masumura's worldbuilding like this: "When reading the manga we become aware of sounds that are usually forgotten, such as little sounds in the dead of the night, sounds of nature, or the sound of the wind."

+Masumura is counted as one of the artists of the New Wave in manga in the late 1970s and 1980s, which highlighted artists that transcended the traditional gendered categories of shōjo manga and shōnen manga.

-Legacy and Awards
+Legacy and awards

 His work has been exhibited several times in art museums in Japan, among them solo exhibitions at Hachiōji Yume Art Museum in Tokyo in 2007, Sumida Hokusai Museum in 2018, Yamagata Museum of Art in his home province in 2022 and Hachioji Yume Art Museum in 2023.
 A public transport bus in his hometown of Yonezawa features characters from Atagoul.

 After the popularity of the 1985 adaptation of Night on the Galactic Railroad, other anime films based on Miyazawa's work also used character design inspired by Masumura, like Spring and Chaos (1996, directed by Shōji Kawamori) and The Life of Budori Gusuko (2012, also directed by Gisaburō Sugii).
 Atagoul was adapted into an CG-animated short released in 2004.

 His manga have not been translated into English.
 However, the first four volumes of Atagoul wa Neko no Mori have been translated into French in 2015.

 Besides the Tezuka Award in 1973, Masumura received the following awards: